 No, the rebrand will not affect healthcare costs.

-Does this decision have anything to do with the closure of inpatient beds at Tufts Children's Hospital?
+Does this decision have anything to do with the closure of inpatient beds at Tufts Medical Center?

 No. Pediatrics remains an important part of the care we deliver throughout the system.
 Pediatric services are part of Tufts Medicine just like cardiology, primary care, neurology, home care, hospice and many, many other services.
-As previously announced, the Tufts Children’s Hospital name will no longer be used after the inpatient beds are closed on July 1, 2022.
+As previously announced, the Tufts Medical Center name will no longer be used after the inpatient beds are closed on July 1, 2022.